History Files

 AD 1500 - 1534

 For the most part, during the first two hundred years of the Grey Horde's existence under Shiban and his descendants it lived quietly in Siberia, dominated by the more powerful White Horde and Blue Horde.
-In 1380 the two hordes were reunited as a fresh Golden Horde, but by the mid-fifteenth century this was weak and fracturing, and its authority was increasingly being dismissed.
+Even though the two hordes were reunited as a fresh Golden Horde, by the mid-fifteenth century this was weak and fracturing, and its authority was increasingly being dismissed.

 Amidst this fracturing, the Shaibanid (or Shaybanid) Uzbeks came to prominence in 1450.
 Mohammed Shaibani was the grandson of their then-current leader.
 He aided the Timurid prince, Abu Sa'id, to capture Samarkand and the Timurid crown.

-Following the further fracturing of Timurid territories in 1469, the Shaibanids became more and more of a threat themselves.
+Following the further fracturing of Timurid territories in 1469, the Shaibanids themselves became more and more of a threat.
 Just half a century after aiding the Timurids, Mohammed Shaibani overthrew the last of them, taking Samarkand in 1501 and Ferghana in 1505.

 Another branch of the clan captured Transoxianan Khwarazm in 1511.
 The latter region included a small Timurid principality whose heir, Babur, was forced to move to Kabul and then India, where he founded the Moghul empire.